tichex-project/go-tichex/docs/WHITEPAPER-DRAFT.md

 ## Blockchain
 The blockchain is based on the Bizantine Fault Tolerance consensus algorithm (consent 2/3 of the network), with DPoS Stacking algorithm.

-On the Tichex blockchain it will be possible to create 3 different types of tokens.
+On the Tichex blockchain it will be possible to create 2 different types of tokens.

 ## Types of Token
 * Token pegged to Fiat
-* Standard Liquidity Token pegged to THX (our native coin)
+* Standard Token (our native coin similar to erc-20)

 ## Main Actors
 To make the blockchain work, there must be 4 types of users.